 BABA IS YOU at any point, without carefully arranging something else that

-IS YOU, the jaunty background music ceases and the game prompts you to undo your last action or restart the level.
+IS YOU, the jaunty background music ceases and you die.
 Many levels taunt you by forcing Baba into situations where she must push words out of her way to proceed through narrow passages, unavoidably forming

 IS DEFEAT rules that turn formerly harmless objects into instant death.

-A key part of Sokoban challenges is that your character can push but cannot pull, and Baba is You uses this extensively to restrict easy solutions.
-A word being out in the open or pushed up against a wall or a corner can totally change the afforances in a given level.
+A key affordance of the sokoban genre is that your character can push but not pull, and Baba is You uses this extensively to restrict easy solutions.
+A word being out in the open or pushed up against a wall or a corner can totally change the possible solutions to a given level.
 Incidentally, a

-PULL verb is introduced later in the game, but very seldomly will you use it on an already pushable object.
+PULL verb is introduced later in the game, but very seldom will you use it on an already pushable object.
 And pull without push is just an inverted version of the same constraint.